Toys

 Curated by Chiara Andrea Cima

-What is art and what is not is a difficult, scabrous and, when handled by those in power, unequivocally pernicious question.
-The society we live in recognizes art and the artists by which it is produced - often - only when it reaches an economic value.
-Or - but not always - when the counter-cultural movement that generated and grafted change and innovation into the social fabric has ceased to exist.
-As always, it is difficult to recognize the seeds of a new adventure as such and be able to experience it in progress.
-Yet as we all know by now, art and culture are inventions and if artists did not produce them they would not exist.
-CANEMORTO, whose ironic and aggressively unconventional approach identifies itself with post-graffiti and outsider art, play to generate confusion around themselves, as they maintain their cultural roots firmly, deeply connected with the history of art, generating a very personal visual gap.
+The question of what constitutes art—and what does not—is a thorny one, particularly when wielded by those in power.
+In today’s society, art and the artists that make it are often only recognised when it attains economic value.
+Or when the countercultural movement that wove change and innovation into the social fabric has ceased to exist.
+It is always difficult to recognise the seeds of a new movement and experience it firsthand.
+Yet, as we all know by now, art and culture are inventions and, without artists, they simply would not exist.
+Rooted in post-graffiti and outsider art, CANEMORTO’s ironic and aggressively unconventional approach sows confusion while remaining deeply connected to art history, creating a highly distinctive visual disconnect.

-To fully grasp and enjoy the “vandal” art expressed by CANEMORTO, one must assemble together a multitude of fragments ranging from Barry McGee to Ema Jons, passing through Permeke, Markus Lupertz, Matthew Monahan, courageously sliding through Alessandro Pessoli, Kippenberger, David Lynch, Fischli & Weiss, Tilf & Blackwan and then descend even further into the depths of our unconscious where the world inhabited by Paul McCarthy and the Chapman brothers is found.
-Finally, ask yourself a few questions about what it means to generate a social and cultural bond within the environment in which you live, which surrounds you and often dominates you, trying in every way to trap you, rather than being a bond that generates freedom.
+To fully grasp and enjoy CANEMORTO’s “vandal” art, one must piece together a multitude of fragments ranging from Barry McGee to Ema Jons via Permeke, Markus Lupertz, and Matthew Monahan, courageously sliding through Alessandro Pessoli, Kippenberger, David Lynch, Fischli & Weiss, and Tilf & Blackwan, before descending even further into the subconscious depths inhabited by Paul McCarthy and the Chapman brothers.
+Finally, it is crucial to ask a few questions about what it means to create social and cultural bonds within the environment you live in.
+An environment that often seeks to dominate and entrap us, rather than to liberate.

-CANEMORTO are slaves of Txakurra.
+CANEMORTO are slaves to Txakurra.
 Txakurra is everything.
 Txakurra does not exist.
-Txakurra is the character of a creative experience in which form and style no longer have meaning, in which childhood memories and suggestions of rituals get mixed, born for the joy of surprising the unaware passers-by who populate the streets of planet Earth.
-Txakurra is probably a complex allegorical operation in which stories, characters, myths are connected in apparently arbitrary but poetically suggestive forms within a visual environment.
-Txakurra is a stray dog walking the street with a heart swollen with napalm.
+Txakurra is the guiding force of a creative journey in which form and style lose meaning, where childhood memories and ritualistic suggestions collide.
+It exists for the sheer joy of surprising the oblivious passersby who populate the streets of planet Earth.
+Txakurra is probably a complex allegory in which stories, characters, and myths are connected in apparently arbitrary but poetically suggestive visual forms.
+Txakurra is a stray dog wandering the streets with a napalm-swollen heart.
 Txakurra lives between a rock and a hard place.
 Between the gall of some and the honey of others.
-In Txakurra the future of the public domain is vague, uncertain, but it will certainly be in full colour.
+In Txakurra, the future of the public domain is vague and uncertain, but one thing’s for sure: it will be in full colour.

 Giacomo Spazio